enormandeau/gawn/README.md

 # WARNING!

 - GAWN now requires blastplus 2.7.1+
-- UTR region annotation has been turned off since v0.3
+- UTR region annotation has been removed since v0.3
 - The dependencies (mostly versions) have been updated

 ## Genome Annotation Without Nightmares